-The Group recognizes provisions for obligations to decommission and reclaim areas affected by industrial activities, restructuring provisions and liabilities related to employee benefits.
+The Group recognizes provisions for obligations to decommission and reclaim areas affected by industrial activities, restructuring provisions and recognizes liabilities related to employee benefits (see Note 2.24).
 The provisions recognized represent the best estimates of the expenditures required to settle the present obligation at the balance sheet date.
-Such cost estimates, expressed at current price levels, are discounted at 31 December 2023 and 2022 using a long-term estimated rate of interest ranging from 2.0 - 6.3% and from 2.6 - 9.1% per annum, to take into account the timing of payments in each country where the Group operates.
+Such cost estimates, expressed at current price levels, are discounted at 31 December 2024 and 2023 using a long-term estimated rate of interest ranging from 2.4 - 7.3% and from 2.0 - 6.3% per annum, to take into account the timing of payments in each country where the Group operates.
 The similar discount rate is used for determining the present value of long-term employee liabilities.